scalableminds/webknossos/DEV_INSTALL.md

 git clone git@github.com:scalableminds/webknossos.git
 ```

-If you already have a different Java version installed, set the default version to Java 11:

-* run `sudo update-alternatives --config java`
-* when prompted, select the desired version

 On older Ubuntu distributions: Please make sure to have the correct versions of node, PostgreSQL and java installed.

 ## Manual Installation

 ### Java

-* Install Java JDK 14 (from Oracle or OpenJDK)
+* Install Java JDK 21 (from Oracle or OpenJDK)
 * make sure `JAVA_HOME` and `JDK_HOME` are set and `PATH` contains the path to JDK
+* Also see [SDKMAN!](https://sdkman.io/) for a convenient way to install and manage Java versions

 ### sbt